eruvanos/openbrokerapi/README.md

 ```

 ## Error Types
-Brokerapi defines a handful of error types in errors.py
+Openbrokerapi defines a handful of error types in errors.py
 for some common error cases that your service broker may encounter.
 Raise these from your ServiceBroker methods where appropriate,
-and brokerapi will do the "right thing" (™),
+and openbrokerapi will do the "right thing" (™),
 and give Cloud Foundry an appropriate status code,
 as per the Service Broker API specification.

-## Planned

-* Support VolumeMounts

 ## Not Planned To Support